himanshidalal21-dot/Use-Scanner/README.md

 # Use-Scanner
-learning how to use scanner and take import
+learning how to use scanner and take input